Ngaio, New Zealand

 Ngaio takes its name from a New Zealand native tree, the ngaio.

 Facilities

-Ngaio contains a library, multi-purpose hall, pharmacy, petrol station, café, Plunket rooms, dentist, medical center, tennis courts and a variety of small shops.
+Ngaio contains a library, multi-purpose hall, pharmacy, petrol station, two cafés, Plunket rooms, dentist, medical centre, tennis courts and a variety of small shops.

 Ngaio's dwellings are a mix of ages and styles, including original colonial buildings built in the 1860s, railway cottages and bungalows built in the 1920s and 30s, and 1960s weatherboard houses.
 The Tarikaka Settlement is a small area of former railway cottages built in 1928 on Tarikaka Street, Bombay Street, Carroll Street, Khandallah Road, Ngata Street, Raihania Lane and Pomare Street.

 Library

 Wellington City Libraries operates Cummings Park Library which is situated at the south entrance of Cummings Park on Ottawa Road.
 Opened in 1989, and refurbished in 2008, the library's entrance is paved with 850 tiles made by local potters Paul Winspear and Paul Wotherspoon and decorated by children from Ngaio and Chartwell Schools.

 The library's Māori name is Korimako, named after the Korimako stream that runs through Ngaio.

 The library offers internet access, free Wi-Fi, word processing, printing and faxing.
 The library collection includes a special collection of local oral history, detailing the memories of prominent Ngaio locals.

 Regular preschool and educational programs are run during the week including Baby Rock & Rhyme for babies (aged 0 to 2 years), storytime for children aged 3 – 4 and Kōhunga Kōrero: Pakiwaitara i roto i te reo Māori – monthly storytime in te reo Māori for children aged 2–6 years old.